Imaginous/Cowboy_Untamed/IOS.md

 ## Usage

-Disable speedlimit (tested on Cowboy V1+) but should work on V2 and V3 too.
+Disable speedlimit Cowboy C1+, C2 and C3.
-It's completely at your own risk, your bike will be "illegal" in some countries.
+It's completely at your own risk, your bike will be "illegal" in most (European) countries.
 However the police cannot see it in the app.

 **Unlock your bike with the Cowboy app.**
 **Kill the Cowboy app and make sure it's not running in the backround.**